truecaller/flutter-sdk/README.md

   switch (truecallerSdkCallback.result) {
     case TruecallerSdkCallbackResult.missedCallInitiated:
-      //Number Verification would happen via Missed call, so you can show a loader till you receive the call break;
+      //Number Verification would happen via Missed call, so you can show a loader till you receive the call
+      //You'd also receive ttl (in seconds) that determines time left to complete the user verification
+      //Once TTL expires, you need to start from step 4.
+So you can either ask the user to input another number
+      //or you can also auto-retry the verification on the same number by giving a retry button print("${truecallerUserCallback.ttl}");
+      break;
     case TruecallerSdkCallbackResult.missedCallReceived:
       //Missed call received and now you can complete the verification as mentioned in step 6a break;
     case TruecallerSdkCallbackResult.otpInitiated:
       //Number Verification would happen via OTP
+      //You'd also receive ttl (in seconds) that determines time left to complete the user verification
+      //Once TTL expires, you need to start from step 4.
+So you can either ask the user to input another number
+      //or you can also auto-retry the verification on the same number by giving a retry button print("${truecallerUserCallback.ttl}");
       break;
     case TruecallerSdkCallbackResult.otpReceived:
       //OTP received and now you can complete the verification as mentioned in step 6b